TRASHPythonDev/TRASH-alt/README.md

 - `destination` (int): the destination in steps.
 If this is for a NEMA 17 stepper, then 400 is a full rotation.
 - `sensor_thresholds` (list): the threshold percentage of each sensor's range.
 If greater than 100, movement becomes blind.
 This is stored between calls.
 - `rotation_direction` (int): the rotation direction.
 Either 0 or 1.
 - `pwm_rate` (float): the PWM rate.
-This has only been tested for values >= 0.0001, which is ridiculously fast for a NEMA 17.
+This has only been tested for values >= 0.0001.

+### `move()`

+Cycles all motors with pending move commands and moves them.
+The rate at which this is called determines the base motor turning rate and sensor sample rate.
+Run this at a value around or below 0.0001 times per second.

 ## Modules